-- (3) Any changes to the vessel must be: - (a) reported to the National Regulator by the owner in accordance with Marine Order 503; - (b) surveyed appropriately in accordance with: - (i) for a vessel that has been subject to a change mentioned in Schedule 1 of Marine Order 503 - the surveys required by Marine Order 503 and Chapters 3 and 4 of this Manual; or - (ii) for a vessel that has been subject to any other change an additional survey, as defined in this manual, to document the extent of compliance with the applicable standards. - (4) Details of deficencies, non-compliances, novel matters and Marine Order 503 Schedule 1 changes, are to be: - (a) provided in writing to the owner of the vessel; - (b) provided to the National Regulator as soon as reasonably practicable, having regard to the circumstances; and - (c) retained by the surveyor. - (5) In addition, where, during the course of a survey, a surveyor identifies aspects of a vessel's arrangement, construction, machinery or equipment that are unsafe, including items which are not the subject of a specific provision under applicable legislation, exemptions and standards, the surveyor must: - (a) advise the owner of the vessel in writing of the problem; and - (b) advise the National Regulator of the matter as soon as reasonably practicable, having regard to the circumstances.
+- (4) Details of deficencies, non-compliances, novel matters and Marine Order 503 Schedule 1 changes, are to be: - (a) provided in writing to the owner of the vessel; - (b) provided to the National Regulator as soon as reasonably practicable, having regard to the circumstances; and - (c) retained by the surveyor. - (5) In addition, where, during the course of a survey, a surveyor identifies aspects of a vessel's arrangement, construction, machinery, equipment or operational performance that are unsafe, including items which are not the subject of a specific provision under applicable legislation, exemptions and standards, the surveyor must: - (a) advise the owner of the vessel in writing of the problem; and - (b) advise the National Regulator of the matter as soon as reasonably practicable, having regard to the circumstances.